Kevinjwcho/Predict_Doctors/README.md

 # Predict_Doctors

 * This project was done by medical college, Seoul National University, especially Prof Yun-chul Hong.
-All rights reserved by him.
+All rights reserved.
 * To be ready for the next 60 years, we need to predict demand and supply by various scinarios.
 * The scinarios are form the birth rate simulation done by Korean govornment.
 * I used the past medical demand per capita with different age to predict the demand.